 Our faculty is available to help answer your geology questions.
 Simply send an email to email@example.com.
-Where applicable, please include a photo along with your written request/description.
+Where applicable, please include a high resolution photo along with your written request/description.
 One of our faculty specialists will respond to your email.
 We do not recommend that you visit without an appointment; our faculty actively teach throughout the day and may be unavailable to help you during your visit.

 Thank you for contacting the UC Davis Department of Earth and Planetary Sciences!